 Welcome to Academic Information Services.
-The five units in AIS are committed to working together to provide information and technology resources and support that you need to succeed at Northern Michigan University.
+The four units in AIS are committed to working together to provide the information and technology resources and support that you need to succeed at Northern Michigan University.

 Academic Information Services supports teaching, learning, scholarship, and community outreach activities by providing information resources, access to educational technology, and instructional services to help students and employees acquire information and technology skills that contribute to lifelong learning and productive citizenship.

 - The Beaumier Heritage Center, a historical museum and educational facility, promotes and preserves the history and culture of the Upper Peninsula through exhibitions and public programs.

 - The Central Upper Peninsula and Northern Michigan University Archives houses unpublished organizational records and personal papers that document the history of Northern Michigan University and the central Upper Peninsula of Michigan.

 - Instructional Design and Technology including the Center for Teaching and Learning, promotes and facilitates teaching and learning by providing tools, professional development opportunities, and resources that enable faculty to deliver and enhance pedagogically sound courses and programs.

 - Lydia M. Olson Library inspires scholarship and creativity by partnering with our University community as teachers and curators of information in a supportive, collaborative environment.

 I encourage you to take advantage of all that AIS has to offer.
 We work hard to create an environment that serves your needs.
 Please let us know how we’re doing and how we can continue to improve.
 Your feedback is very important.

 The Folk Music Camp at Northern Michigan University